Ashik-Domain/AWS-CLOUD-PARTICIONER-PREP/Notes/ExamDomain1.md

 - Reviews your workloads
 - Compares workloads to latest AWS best practices for architectural design
 - Best practices come directly from AWS Well-Architected Framework

-**Resources:**
-- Links provided for AWS Well-Architected Framework
-- Links provided for the tool for deeper dive

 ---

 ## Pillar 1: Operational Excellence